-If you don’t have a class set of clipboards I recommend investing.
-They are usually available at the Dollar Store so it isn’t a huge cost, but they are so handy to have for floor work, computer research, centers to go, etc. They have become an essential tool for classrooms using flexible seating.
-The only problem is… Where do you store and organize them?
-If you don’t have a great management system, then your classroom will turn into complete chaos as students try to push each other to get to the clipboard first.
-Sound familiar?
-If so, check out the solutions below.
+If you don’t have a class set of clipboards, I recommend investing.
+They are usually available at the Dollar Store so it isn’t a huge cost.
+They’re so handy to have for floor work, computer research, centers to go, and more.
+They have become an essential tool for classrooms using flexible seating.
+The only problem is… Where and how do you store them?
+They are awkwardly-shaped and clunky.
+Check out some possible solutions for how to store clipboards in your classroom below!

-Ways to Store Clipboards in a Classroom
+5 Ideas for How to Store Clipboards in Your Classroom

-- Desk Hooks: Hooks on the side of the desk are all kinds of handy-dandy.
+Hooks on the side of the desk are all kinds of handy-dandy.
 Depending on the style of your desks, you may even be able to clip the board directly onto the support bar.

 In closing, we hope you found this post about how to store clipboards in the classroom helpful!
 While we are talking about clipboards, I thought I’d mention what a great gift they can make for coworkers, volunteers, aides or even students.
 They are fun and easy to decorate and you could easily transform a regular old cheap clipboard into something fancy and fabulous for next to nothing.
 What a nice end of the year gift for students.
 Pair it with a pencil and it will be a great way to encourage student writing over the summer.
 It’s also a great inexpensive gift for your teacher coworkers!
 If you need more storage and organization tips, continue to browse the blog and check out my organization guide for elementary teachers!